kgryte/ui-scroll-panels/README.md

 	.init();
 ```

 This will lead to `container-1` controls to affect `container-2` panels.
-Switching the context is possible use the `select` method, but this is only advised when programmatically scrolling between panels.
+Switching the context is possible using the `select` method, but this is only advised when programmatically scrolling between panels.

 Instead,